CindyLinz/Perl-JSON-XS-ByteString/README.md

 Though the `encode_json` will try to convert it back to utf8 encoded octets.
 It didn't remember if any of them is originally numeric or multibyte chars already.
 They'll all transfer back to utf8 encoded octets.

+### The malform octets in the hash key is not handled

+The malform octets in the hash key is left as is.
+Then the `JSON::XS::encode_json` will complain about that.

 # SEE ALSO